DamilolaDorcas/dvd_rental/README.md

-Welcome to your new dbt project!
+DVD Rental Analysis

-### Using the starter project
+This project is a part of an attempt to get familiar with the use of dbt and postgres database

-Try running the following commands:
+To try this out, try running the following commands:
 - dbt run
 - dbt test